TMLP-Team/Bypasser/README.md

   - Remove sensitive policies.
   - Handle properties.
   - Check the existence of applications in Classifications $B$ and $C$ as a plain user, which is under development due to plain user permission issues.
+  - Check whether the system release version has been banned.
   - Patch ``/etc/compatconfig/services-platform-compat-config.xml``
   - Enable the feature of hiding desktop icons on devices running Android 10 or above.
 - Update (0bX00000): Perform regular dynamic updates for ``action.sh`` and the web UI (processed in the HMAL/HMA stage).
 Networks to GitHub are required.